ningweinw/jmc-mining-app/README.md

 This is for simple seed mean app at it basic level for learning.

-Updated on 2-June for feature-1 by developer A
+Updated on 2-June for feature-1 by NW